rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to design and implement innovative, scalable solutions to solve complex governance challenges facing India brought Krittika to Samagra.
-Currently, she is part of the Health Diagnosis & Design team.
+Currently, she is part of the Samarth team in Himachal Pradesh.
     image: /img/krittika.png
     linkedInProfile: 'https://www.linkedin.com/in/krittika-takiar-a3b857118/'
     name: Krittika Takiar
-    project: Health Diagnosis & Design
+    project: Samarth
   - bio: >-
       Naman holds a Bachelor's degree in Mechanical Engineering from Manipal University Jaipur.
 He is also a Young India Fellow from Ashoka University.